LaunchSchoolKalisz/Launch_School_RB120/interview_prep/examples.md

 This demonstrate that constants have a lexical scope.
 When Ruby looks for a constant, it first looks for the constant in the class which references it and then looks up the inheritance hierarchy when it cannot find it.

 On `line 58` `self` refers to whatever class is discribed

+Answer re-do
+When Ruby looks for a constant it first looks for the constant in the class which references it and then looks up the inheritance hierarchy when it cannot find it.
+This is because the constants in Ruby have a lexical scope.

+On `line 80` we are invoking the class method `sides` on the class `Square` this will print the integer `4`.
+This is because Ruby first looks for the class method in the method lookup path of the `Square` class eventually finding it in the `Shape` class and then resolves the expression `self::SIDES` which is the same as `Square::SIDES`.
+Ruby looks for `SIDES` in the method lookup path and finds it in the `Quadilateral` class.

+On `line 81` the `sides` instance method is called on the new instance of the `Square` which, again, outputs the integer `4`.
+Ruby looks for the method in the method lookup path and finds the `sides` instance method in the `Shape` class.
+The last expression within the method is `self.class::SIDES` which equates to `Square.new.class::SIDES`.
+As before the value referenced by `SIDES` is 4.

+On `line 82`, we invoke the `describe_shape` instance method on a new `Square` object.
+Since the `SIDES` constant is referenced within this method without a qualifying namespace, Ruby checks the superclass enclosing module - the `Describable` module, to see if it defines the constant.
+Since it doesn't find it, Ruby raises a NameError error.
+Within the describe_shape method, self refers to the Square object.